Leaf-Agriculture/docs/docs/crop_monitoring_endpoints.md

 Returns images for a given field `id`.

-We return the following images, (tifs are EPSG:4326, pngs are EPSG:3857):
+We return the following images (tifs are EPSG:4326, pngs are EPSG:3857):

 - RGB as tiff and as png
 - Colorized NDVI as tiff and as png
 - Raw NDVI as tiff